Working in War Zones Overseas

 Have you done any volunteer work?
 Military service?
 Foreign travel?
 Do you speak another language?
 Anything helps, and the more you can put on your resume, the better your chances.

 The United Nations should be the first place a potential war zone worker looks for a job.
-Currently there are over 34,000 UN military, police, and civilian personnel working in 15 different war zones.
+Currently there are more than 110,000 thousand UN military, police, and civilian personnel deployed in 14 different war zones.
 The application process can be slow, but the personal and financial rewards are worth the effort it takes to get hired.
-Many UN war zone workers make over $100,000 tax-free per year.
-United Nations, Personnel Management and Support Services, Field Administration and Logistics Division, Department of Peacekeeping Operations, Room S-2280, New York, NY 10017.
+Some UN war zone workers make over $100,000 tax-free per year, but pay obviously varies based upon need and skills.

-The Operation for Security in Central Europe (OSCE) is probably the second largest war zone employer.
+The Operation for Security and Co-Operation in Europe (OSCE) is probably the second largest war zone employer.
 It employs most human rights and elections supervision workers and most of the American attorneys working in war zones.
 The U.S. State Department oversees official war zone employment for Americans working for OSCE.
-OSCE Secretariat, Kärntner Ring 5-7, 4th Fl., 1010 Vienna, Austria; 011-43-1-514-36 180, fax 011-43-1-514-36-105; email@example.com, www.osce.org.
-You can find additional information on OCEA at www.pae-react.com.

 The International Rescue Committee was founded during WWII to help those who were displaced because of the war.
 It provides medical services, food, shelter, and refugee assistance among other things.
-International Rescue Committee (IRC), 122 East 42nd, St., New York, NY.
-10168; www.theirc.org/index.cfm.
-You can fax a resume to 212-551-3710.
+Visit International Rescue Committee (IRC) for more info.
 The IRC also offers intern and volunteer positions if you need to strengthen your resume before you apply for your desired war zone job.

-While youre checking out these organizations web sites, also check search engines like Yahoo, Google, and job search engines like www.monster.com for overseas employment.
+Job search databases.
+While youre checking out these organizations websites, also check job search engines such as www.indeed.com and jobmonkey for overseas employment, which offer a wide range of pay for civilian contractors.
 Fill out as many online resumes and applications as possible; new war zone positions open up every week.

 Life in a War Zone